Q: Briefly introduce yourself.

 A: I’m always available to work and collaborate.

-Q: What do you feel about the environment here?
+Q: What do you feel about the environment during your Fellowship?
 Would you recommend any improvements?

-A: The working environment is excellent here, though it is the first time the Fellowship is being run remotely because of the COVID-19 pandemic.
-There a lot of sessions to help us.
-Fellows enhance our skills.
-I am still hoping for at least one month of working together physically in Durshal to overcome some of my fears.
+A: The working environment was excellent, though it is the first time the Fellowship was being run remotely because of the COVID-19 pandemic.
+There were a lot of sessions to help us.
+I wanted at least one month of working together physically in Durshal but the pandemic didn’t allow that.

 Q: Is it better to be perfect and late, or good and on time?

 A: I would prefer to be good and on time, rather than perfect.